The BEGINNING Evidence

 3) Space and time began together.

-4-5) There was nothing, meaning not anything at all, then the universe came from what was not visible or part of this universe.
+4-5) There was nothing, meaning not anything of the Universe at all, then all of the Universe came from what was not visible or part of this Universe.

-8) The cause was covered in the biblical description of God.
+7) The cause of the Universe was given in the biblical description of God, and explained in The BIGGER CAUSE blog.

 SCIENCE NOW SAYS THE SAME THINGS THE BIBLE PREDICTED THOUSANDS OF YEARS AGO.